johnbeve/PHI-696/Project-1/README.md

   (a) ∃x∀y and ∀x∃y

   ∀x∃y - For all x there exists some y
-  ∃x∀y - There exists an x for all y
+  ∃x∀y - There exists an x such that for all y

   (b) ∃x∀y∃z and ∀x∃y∀z

-  ∃x∀y∃z - There exists an x for all y such that there exists some z ∀x∃y∀z - For all x there exists some y such that for all z
+  ∃x∀y∃z - There exists an x such that for all y such that there exists some z ∀x∃y∀z - For all x there exists some y such that for all z

   (c) ∀x∃y∀z∃w and ∃x∀y∃z∀w

-  ∀x∃y∀z∃w - for all x there exists some y such that for all z there exists some w ∃x∀y∃z∀w - there exists some x for all y such that there exists some z for all w
+  ∀x∃y∀z∃w - for all x there exists some y such that for all z there exists some w ∃x∀y∃z∀w - there exists x such that for all y such that there exists some z for all w

 ```